RetroDECK/ES-DE/THEMES-DEV.md

 #### carousel

-Displays a carousel for selecting game systems.
+A carousel for navigating and selecting games or systems.

- When using fade transitions, any elements placed below or at the same zIndex value as the carousel will be faded to black during transitions, and any elements with a higher zIndex value than the carousel will be faded to transparent.
+On the system view when using fade transitions, any elements placed below or at the same zIndex value as the carousel will be faded to black during transitions, and any elements with a higher zIndex value than the carousel will be faded to transparent.

 Supported views:
 * `system`
+* `gamelist`

 Instances per view:
 * `single`